DHasib/sheba_xyz_booking_api_assesment/README.md

 Behind the scenes this will:

-1. `docker compose build booking_api` – build the PHP/Laravel image
+1. Copy `.env.dev → .env` if no `.env` exists
-2. `docker compose up -d booking_api` – start the app & its dependencies
+2. `docker compose build booking_api & ngnix` – build the PHP/Laravel image
-3. `composer install` – inside the container
+3. `docker compose up -d booking_api & ngnix` – start the app & its dependencies
-4. Copy `.env.dev → .env` if no `.env` exists
+4. `composer install` – inside the container
 5. `php artisan migrate:fresh --seed` – wipe & seed the database

 When the command finishes, the API is available at **[http://localhost:8008](http://localhost:8008)** (or the port you mapped in `docker‑compose.yml`).